Skip to main content

 Notice that some rates also have icons to the right of them.
 You can find out what each of these icons means by reading this article.

-3. Save your quotation
+3. Save and edit your quotation

 You can format the template, add links to URLs and add images if necessary.
 When you have checked everything, click on the Save button.
 To find out how to add a template for terms and conditions, click here.

-To see how you can edit, request updates and manage your quotations read this article.
+To see how you can edit, request updates and manage your quotations, read this article.

 Did this answer your question?